mvolkmann/node-token-auth/README.md

 This module provides five functions.

+## `configure`
-The `configure` function must be called before any of the others.
+This function must be called before any of the others.
 It takes the name of an encryption algorithm, a password to be used with it, and a session timeout in minutes.